livewire/docs/source/docs/events.blade.md

 @endcode

 ## Listening for events in PHP {#in-php}
 Event listeners are registered in the `$listeners` property of your Livewire components.
+If the event name and method name are the same, you can shorthand to a single value.

 @codeComponent(['className' => 'Modal'])
 @slot('class')